haldunatar/selectCool/README.md

     </form>
   </div>
 ```
-and sumbitting the form with jQeuery as an option is selected.
+and to submit the form with jQeuery as an option is selected.

 ```javascript
   $("#autosave").click(function(){